Extract Data from PDFs to Airtable using OpenAI

 This view will help us extract data from the PDFs that don't have any information in the table.

-Now that the table is set up, let's create an OpenAI assistant to extract PDF data for us.
+Now that the table is set up, let's create an OpenAI assistant to parse PDFs to Airtable for us.

 Create an Assistant in OpenAI